colinkiama/vala-tutorial/source/main/03-03-bools-and-ifs.rst

    bool is_on = false;

 Now, you'll write some actual code involving booleans.

-Setup steps:
+You'll need to create a new directory first:

 1. Create a new directory called ``Booleans`` under your ``ValaProjects`` directory.
 2. Create a new file called ``main.vala`` inside the ``Booleans`` directory you created.